dotnet/msbuild/documentation/high-level-introduction.md

 ## Data

 - There is only one data type in MSBuild for values.
-Everything is a string.
+Everything is a string
 - MSBuild distinguished between two types of data, properties and items:
   - Properties are single named elements
     - Think of accessing into a Dictionary<string, string> with the name type being the key